What is an Eco Resort: The Ultimate Guide

 They should be striving to achieve the 8 principles of eco tourism.

-The 8 Principles Of Eco Tourism
+The 8 Principles of Eco Tourism

 1. Minimise physical, social, behavioural and psychological impacts